imccart/ACA-Decision-Support/README.md

-# Decision Assitance and Health Insurance Choice
+# Decision Assitance and Insurer Steering in Health Insurance

 This repository provides the code files to replicate our paper, *Decision Assistance and Insurer Steering in Health Insurance*.
 Below is the list of files and a brief description.